CS467-AI-Coder-Escape-Room/CS467-AI-Coder-Escape-Room/README.md

 # React Escape Room AI Explorer

-React Escape Room AI Explorer is a web application built using React, Three.js, Express.js, and MongoDB, designed to create a unique escape room experience that was built by comparing and utilizing different generative AI tools such as ChatGPT-3.5 and 4, Bard, GitHub CoPilot, AWS CodeWhisperer, and DALL-E image based generators to name a few.
+React Escape Room AI Explorer is a web application built using React, Three.js, Express.js, and MongoDB, designed to create a unique escape room experience that was built by comparing and utilizing different generative AI tools such as ChatGPT-3.5 and 4, Bard, GitHub CoPilot, AWS CodeWhisperer, and DALL-E based image based generators to name a few.
 The primary goal of this project is to demonstrate how AI technologies can help developers, junior and senior, be more productive.
 The secondary goal is to create a fun and engaging experience for everyone.

 ## Features

 - Interactive 3D escape room environment built using React and Three.js.
-- User authentication and progress tracking using Express.js and MongoDB.
-- Sleek and responsive design for seamless gaming experience across devices.
 - Leaderboard to showcase top players and encourage friendly competition.

 ## Installation and Setup